initbiz/initbiz.github.io/cumuluscore/index.md

     }

-If you want to customize specify the table name or column name to build a unique rule then you have to use parameters in the method.
+If you want to customize the table name or column name to build a unique rule then you have to use parameters in the method.
 By default it will use `$this->table` attribute and `cluster_slug` as a column name, for example:

-    $this->rules['invoice_number'] = $this->clusterUnique('invoice_number', 'invoices', 'cluster_id');
+    $this->rules['invoice_number'] = $this->clusterUnique('invoice_number', 'invoices', 'slug');

 You can alternatively use `clusterIdUnique` method if your data is to be filtered by cluster's id.

 ## Additional features

 ### Auto assign
-Auto assigning is Cumulus functionality that automatically assigns users and clusters during their registering.
-You can create a lot of different configurations so it should meet your expectations.

-Go to Settings -> Cumulus -> Auto assign where you will find two tabs: "Auto assign users" and "Auto assign clusters".
+Auto assigning is a Cumulus functionality that automatically assigns users and clusters during their registration.
+Go to `Settings -> Cumulus -> Auto assign` and you will find two tabs: "Auto assign users" and "Auto assign clusters".

 #### Auto assign users
 ![Auto assign users](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/auto-assign-users.png)

 While auto assigning users to clusters you can decide whether you want to:
-* create a new cluster using variable specified in "variable name" (for example company name)
+* create a new cluster using variable specified in "variable name (for example "Company name" from variable `companyName`),
-* choose existing cluster for every newly registered user
+* choose existing cluster for every newly registered user,
-* get cluster slug from variable
+* get cluster slug from variable (for example variable called `companyName`),

 You can also decide whether you want to add a user to a group (`RainLab.UserGroup`) after registering or not.